-Due to the challenges created by COVID-19, our audit field offices are temporarily closed.
+All Audit field offices will be open by appointment only.
 Our staff will continue to fully operate and serve our taxpayers by working remotely.
 Our auditors have been working remotely to some extent for several years now due to the availability of electronic records.
 As such, they are accustomed to being able to serve our taxpayers even when they are not present in one of our offices.
 Our supervisors and managers will still be able to discuss any of your concerns using phone conferencing and WebEx when needed.
 Audit Headquarters will remain open at this time with a limited number of staff to continue to receive and process refund requests, Statement of Grounds, Certificates of No Tax Due, etc.

 Here are some other online tools we offer: